Foleyet: Transportation

 The community is served by Ontario Highway 101.
-It is also the location of Foleyet railway station, on the Canadian National Railway transcontinental main line, served by Via Rail Canadian trains.
+It is also the location of a railway station on the Canadian National Railway transcontinental main line, served by Via Rail Canadian trains.

 Education

 Foleyet had two schools to support its small community, roughly half francophone.
 Foleyet Public School closed down around 2014 and École Notre Dame, the latter a French separate school remains open to this day.
 Neither school has had more than 10 students at any one time since the early 2000s.

 Train quarantine

 On May 9, 2008, a woman died of natural causes on a train operated by Via Rail.
 Ten of the 264 passengers were showing flu-like symptoms; however, these turned out to be unrelated to the earlier death.
 As the train was held in quarantine for ten hours, the item made the national Canadian and other international news media.